 - Jenkins Credentials: If you want to save any secret information that has to be used in the jobs, you can store it as a credential.
 All credentials are encrypted by Jenkins.

-- Jenkins Nodes/Clouds: You can configure multiple slave nodes (Linux/Windows) or clouds (docker, kubernetes) for executing Jenkins jobs.
+- Jenkins Nodes/Clouds: You can configure multiple agent nodes (Linux/Windows) or clouds (docker, kubernetes) for executing Jenkins jobs.

 - Jenkins Global Settings (Configure System): Under Jenkins global configuration, you have all the configurations of installed plugins and native Jenkins global configurations.
 Also, you can configure global environment variables under this section.